 Understanding how we can help career advancement for women in the workplace

-Realizing the value of women in the workforce
+Acknowledging the value of women in the workforce

 Workplace diversity creates notable benefits for businesses.
 Harvard Business Review evaluated the venture capital industry to assess the impact diversity has on financial outcomes.
 Only 8% of venture capitalists are women, yet companies that increased their number of female partners by 10% saw a 1.5% increase in overall annual fund returns.
 These businesses also had 9.7% more profitable exits in an industry where only 28.8% of all investments have a profitable exit.

-Women offer value in other ways, as well:
+Women offer value in other ways as well:

 • Organizations with gender diversity average a 21% increase in profitability.